weilok2021/CS50AI/README.md

-# Tic Tac Toe AI
+# CS50AI

-This repository contains the implementation of Tic Tac Toe with an AI player using the Minimax algorithm.
-You can play against the AI or explore the code.
+This repository contains my solutions for various projects in the CS50 AI course.
+Each week's project is organized in its respective directory.

-## How to Run
+## Week 0: TicTacToe

 Feel free to pull this repository and follow the steps below to run the game on your local machine.